Fuwn/gigi/README.md

 Docker also significantly reduces the risk of running Gigi, as it is sandboxed from the host system.
-In static mode, there is little to no risk, but in dynamic mode, there is a significant risk for arbitrary code execution.
+In static mode, there is little to no risk, but in dynamic mode, there is a small risk for arbitrary code execution depending on your `.gigi/do` file.

 ### Configuration

 Gigi is configured through the `./.gigi` directory.

-Dynamic response mode is disabled by default in [`gigi.c`](./gigi.c) because it is very unsafe.
-If you wish to live on the edge, uncomment the `GIGI_DYNAMIC` macro.
+Dynamic response mode is disabled by default as dynamic code execution can be a big security risk.
+If you wish to live on the edge, pass the `GIGI_DYNAMIC` environment variable with a value greater than `1` to Gigi.
 Dropping Gigi into a container is significantly safer than running it on a host machine, so consider that as an option, too.

 Dynamic mode runs any and all executables located at the path `./.gigi/do`, and passes any arguments from the Finger request to the executable.